dbetel/HPCS_LUAD/README.md

 Then the information was aggregated then compared in the hpcsQuant file to generate the figures.

 We used the panCancerEnv.yml to create a conda environment to run the files below.

+Generates data for Fig. 5 and Extended Data Fig. 17, 18.

 ### Information Table